mrmilu/drupal.alias_subpaths/README.md

 `ArgumentResolverHandler` is a class that defines for each route id what argument types are allowed.
-By default, this module provides an argument resolver handler based on `settings.php` variables, but it can be changed for a custom one overriding this `settings.php` variable:
+By default, this module provides an argument resolver handler based on `settings . php` variables, but it can be changed for a custom one overriding this `settings . php` variable:

 ```php
 $settings['alias_subpaths__argument_resolver_handler_class'] = '\Drupal\alias_subpaths\ArgumentResolverHandler\SettingsArgumentResolverHandler';